 Captioned telephone service, also known as IP CTS, is a form of telecommunications relay service (TRS) that enables people with hearing loss to speak during a phone call and then read captions on a telephone or app when the other person responds.
 The IP CTS program is protected by Title IV of the Americans with Disabilities Act and overseen by the Federal Communications Commission.

-How does IP CTS work?
+How does Captioned Telephone Service work?

-How is IP CTS funded?
+How is Captioned Telephone Service funded?

 Currently, nearly 500,000 Americans with hearing loss use captioned telephone services.
-While seniors account for the majority of users, younger Americans with hearing loss also benefit from the services.
+While seniors account for the majority of users, younger Americans with hearing loss also benefit from the service.
 In fact, many captioned telephone users are veterans, among whom hearing loss is now the second most prevalent service-connected disability.

 Why is the Clear2Connect Coalition focusing on Captioned Telephone Service?

 It is vitally important that captioned telephone service be accurate, especially when users are speaking with health care providers, emergency responders or others sharing critical information.
 Currently, the Federal Communications Commission has yet to put the necessary rigorous quality metrics and standards in place to ensure accuracy, which is the central focus of the Clear2Connect Coalition’s advocacy.